Ericsson/dataplanebook/src/threading/threading.rst

 if they aren't already running.

-In case Linux receive packet steering (RFS) is used, the kernel- and userspace-level processing generally happens on the same CPU core, improving cache locality and thus performance.
+In case Linux receive packet steering (RFS) is used, the kernel- and user space-level processing generally happens on the same CPU core, improving cache locality and thus performance.

 Multithreaded Standard Application